My finances, my projects, my life

 Like all European countries, Luxembourg has both private schools and public (or state) schools.
 Private schools charge tuition fees, while public schools do not.
 Beyond what they cost, it’s important to know that private schools have their own ways of working and their own teaching methods.
 Unlike public schools, they don’t all follow the official curriculum of the Luxembourg Ministry of Education.

 We won’t list all of the schools in Luxembourg here, but we will say that you can start by deciding whether you’re more interested in a private or a public school for your child.
-You can find a complete list of Luxembourg schools in this brochure published by the Ministry of Education.
+Find all the educational offerings available in Luxembourg on the website of the ministère de l’Éducation nationale, de l’Enfance et de la Jeunesse: educational offerings of fundamental education and educational offerings of secondary education.

 Luxembourg offers international schools […] intended for the children of expats or cross-border workers who want to send their children to school in the Grand Duchy.

-In addition to the standard school system, Luxembourg offers international schools, particularly English or French-speaking, intended for the children of expats or cross-border workers who want to send their children to school in the Grand Duchy.
+In addition to the standard school system, Luxembourg offers international schools that provide education in French, English, or German, aimed at expatriates or cross-border commuters wishing to enrol their children in Luxembourg.
 These are private schools.
 Here you can find out about international schools and get useful information about the schooling of foreign pupils.

 Consider your options well, especially in light of the languages your child speaks and their ability to pick up a new one quickly.